pranavpai/Trading-Agent-with-MCPs/README.md

 ### 📜 **Guidelines**

 - Follow the [Contributing Guidelines](CONTRIBUTING.md)
-- Ensure all tests pass: `uv run pytest`
+- Run tests if you modify MCP-Trader: `cd mcp-trader && uv run pytest`
 - Update documentation for new features
 - Follow the existing code style and patterns